 Humor Travel Life

 Paris, the City of Lights.
 Words won't do it justice, but I'll certainly try my best.
 If there's a must-see city list to travel to, Paris would be at the top of it.
-From food to history to art, this place will tug at your heart strings when you least expect it.
+From food to history to art, this city will tug at your heart strings when you least expect it.

 If you're into art...

 There's a reason I started off with art.
-Paris is home to The Louvre, easily the world's most famous art museum and home to the Mona Lisa and Venus de Milo.
+Paris is home to The Louvre Museum, easily the world's most famous art museum and home to the Mona Lisa and Venus de Milo.
 The Louvre itself is a work of art, and it is just as huge as it is beautiful, so be sure to leave a full day to explore it.
 That being said, no matter how ambitious you are, it's near impossible to see everything in one visit, believe me I tried.
 My top suggestion for visiting The Louvre is to go as early as possible.
 Be there in line at opening time, and then head straight for the Mona Lisa after entering the museum.
 This is the best opportunity to see the Mona Lisa since the crowds aren't nearly as busy as they are later in the day.
 The great thing about The Louvre is that they are fully aware of their big claim to fame and have signs posted all over showing directions to get to the Mona Lisa, so just follow the yellow brick road, eh signs, and you won't get lost.

 If you're into landmarks...